Dyne Therapeutics (NASDAQ:DYN) Releases Earnings Results, Beats Estimates By $0.10 EPS

-Dyne Therapeutics (NASDAQ:DYN) announced its quarterly earnings results on Thursday.
-The company reported ($0.50) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.60) by $0.10, MarketWatch Earnings reports.
+Dyne Therapeutics (NASDAQ:DYN) issued its quarterly earnings results on Thursday.
+The company reported ($0.50) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.60) by $0.10, MarketWatch Earnings reports.

-A number of research analysts have recently issued reports on DYN shares.
-Jonestrading started coverage on Dyne Therapeutics in a report on Tuesday, February 9th.
-They set a “buy” rating on the stock.
-Zacks Investment Research downgraded Dyne Therapeutics from a “hold” rating to a “sell” rating in a report on Tuesday, May 4th.
-One research analyst has rated the stock with a sell rating and five have assigned a buy rating to the company’s stock.
-The stock has a consensus rating of “Buy” and a consensus target price of $31.60.
+A number of research analysts have issued reports on the company.
+Zacks Investment Research cut Dyne Therapeutics from a “hold” rating to a “sell” rating in a research report on Tuesday, May 4th.
+Jonestrading assumed coverage on Dyne Therapeutics in a research report on Tuesday, February 9th.
+They issued a “buy” rating on the stock.
+One analyst has rated the stock with a sell rating and five have issued a buy rating to the company.
+Dyne Therapeutics has an average rating of “Buy” and an average price target of $31.60.

 Dyne Therapeutics, Inc, a muscle disease company, operates as a biotechnology company that focuses on advancing therapeutics for genetically driven muscle diseases in the United States.
 It develops various programs for myotonic dystrophy type 1, duchenne muscular dystrophy, and facioscapulohumeral dystrophy, as well as rare skeletal muscle, and cardiac and metabolic muscle diseases using its FORCE platform that delivers disease-modifying therapeutics.